 The aim of this module is to give an understanding of the complex and changing context that HRM finds itself in and the importance of HRM being resilient in these turbulent times.
 At the same time it gives you an awareness of contemporary HRM issues in readiness for being future-thinking practitioners with cutting-edge knowledge of HR developments.

 Modules offered may vary.

 An interactive workshop approach is used to develop understanding through lectures, individual and group activities, case studies and presentations.
-For part-time students modules are delivered on a block basis supported by guided learning materials accessed through the University's virtual learning environment.
+For part-time students modules are delivered on a one day per week basis supported by guided learning materials accessed through the University’s virtual learning environment.